swiftlang/swift-evolution/proposals/NNNN-add-is-identical-methods.md

 ## Future Directions

-Any Standard Library and Foundation types that are copy-on-write values that also conform to `Equatable` would be good candidates to add `isIdentical` functions.
+Any Standard Library types that are copy-on-write values that also conform to `Equatable` would be good candidates to add `isIdentical` functions.

-The following types from Foundation have an easy ability to check for `isIdentical`:
-* TimeZone
-* URL

-Our initial proposal includes concrete types we expect to be most often used to perform quick comparisons.
-It’s not completely clear if `TimeZone` and `URL` would be used enough in these situations to justify the engineering time to write the implementations, write the tests, write the documentation, and also maintain all of those over time.
-We could return to `TimeZone` and `URL` in the future if we need to.

 ## Alternatives Considered